 - confirmation that an applicant has not previously undertaken the activity in the United Kingdom.

-Performers at Permit Free Festivals
+6. Performers at Permit-Free Festivals

 The Transit Visitors needs to demonstrate the confirmation of an onward journey from the United Kingdom.
 The onwards journey may be within 24 hours of arrival in the UK for Direct Airside Transit or 48 hours of the applicant’s arrival in the UK for Visitor in Transit such as:

-- travel booking confirmation (can be in the form of an email or a hard copy of the tickets);
+- travel booking confirmation (can be in the form of an email or a hard copy of the tickets)

-- confirmation from a travel agent.
+- confirmation from a travel agent

-In case the applicant is not a resident or national of the onward destination, then the applicant needs to provide evidence to demonstrate the reason for travel, such as a holiday booking confirmation.
+The UK visa supporting documents may demonstrate that the applicant is assured entry into an onward country.
+For instance, a valid visa, a residence permit, or a green card.
+In case the applicant is not a resident/national of the onward destination, then needs to provide evidence to demonstrate the reason for travel, such as a holiday booking confirmation.